rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 LTQP by nature depends on the ability of iteratively following links between documents.
-It is however possible that such **link structures cause infinite traversal paths** and make the traversal engine get trapped, either intentionally or unintentionally, just like crawler traps.
+It is however possible that such **link structures cause infinite traversal paths** and make the traversal engine get trapped, either intentional or unintentional, just like crawler traps.
 Given this reality, LTQP query engines must be able to detect such traps.
 Otherwise, query engines could never terminate, and possibly even produce infinite results.